protobuf:generate-test

 <sourceDirectories> |

-List<File> |
+List<Path> |

 0.0.1 |

-Override the source directories to compile from.
+The source directories to compile protobuf sources from.

 Parameter Details